 Know the difference between trading and investing.
 We are traders, NOT investors.
 Discipline is doing the right thing at the right time…every time!
 Survival in this business is dependent on the right decisions.

 Don’t let losers run!
 Always use stops .
 Risk management is very, very important in your trading.
 Don’t be stubborn in holding a position.
 Remember, while you may not be wrong often, the Market Is Always Right.
 The best traders are the first to admit (to themselves and the market) that they made a mistake.

 Trade for skill, NOT the money.
 If you’re focused on the money aspect of trading…you’re not focused on the ‘trade’.
 And SCARED MONEY NEVER WINS!

-Concentrate on what you are trade.
+Concentrate on what you are trading.
 Each market has personalities, habits and friends…get to know them all.

 Focus on your executions.
 Remember, every execution is a trade.
 Money is valuable…don’t leave it on the table.

 Model Yourself After Successful and Experienced Traders.
 You will be all you can be…but you need to start somewhere.

 Be Teachable.
 Learn something new every day (or at least every week).
 The ‘Losing’ and ‘Winning’ trades can teach you a whole lot.